Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Note: These figures are averages and can vary based on lifestyle and housing choices.

 When it comes to living in South Korea, location plays a major role in shaping your monthly budget.
-The cost of living can differ widely from one city to another, especially between capital regions like Seoul and more affordable cities such as Daegu or Daejeon.
+Costs can differ widely between Seoul and more affordable cities like Busan, Daegu, or Daejeon — regional hubs can be 30–40% cheaper than the capital.

 Cost of Living in Seoul